-During the 1886-1887 winter season, 443 Marlborough was the home of Edward Burgess and his wife, Caroline Louisa (Sullivant) Burgess.
+On May 26, 1886, 443 Marlborough was purchased from N. Henry Chadwick and Oscar Stillings by Edward Burgess.
+He and his wife, Caroline Louisa (Sullivant) Burgess, made it their home.
 They previously had lived at 300 Beacon.

 By the 1887-1888 winter season, they had moved to 425 Marlborough.